Ralph Edwards: Early career

-Edwards worked for KROW Radio in Oakland, California while he was still in high school.
-After graduating from high school in 1931, he worked his way through college at the University of California, Berkeley, earning a B.A. in English in 1935.
+Edwards worked for KROW Radio in Oakland, California, while he was still in high school.
+After graduating from high school in 1931, he worked his way through college at the University of California, Berkeley, earning a bachelor of arts in English in 1935.
 While there, he worked at every job from janitor to producer at Oakland's KTAB, now KZAC.
-Failing to get a job as a high school teacher, he worked at KFRC and then hitchhiked across the country to New York City, where, he said, "I ate ten-cent meals and slept on park benches".
+Failing to get a job as a high-school teacher, he worked at KFRC and then hitchhiked across the country to New York City, where, he said, "I ate ten-cent meals and slept on park benches".

-After some part-time announcing jobs, he got his big break in 1938 with a full-time job for the Columbia Broadcasting System on the original WABC (now WHSQ), where he worked with two other young announcers who would become broadcasting fixtures: Mel Allen and Andre Baruch.
+After some part-time announcing jobs, he got his big break in 1938 with a full-time job for the Columbia Broadcasting System on the original WABC (now WHSQ), where he worked with two other young announcers who became broadcasting fixtures: Mel Allen and Andre Baruch.

-The young director had an assured, professional manner, and in a few years he was well established as a nationally famous announcer.
-It was Edwards who introduced Major Bowes every week on the Original Amateur Hour and Fred Allen on Town Hall Tonight.
-Edwards perfected a chuckling delivery, sounding as though he was in the midst of telling a very funny story.
-This "laugh in the voice" technique served him well when 20th Century Fox hired him to narrate the coming-attractions trailers for Laurel and Hardy movies.
+Early in his career, Edwards worked as a radio announcer and became nationally recognized within a few years.
+He introduced Major Bowes every week on the Original Amateur Hour and Fred Allen on Town Hall Tonight.
+He later developed a distinctive conversational delivery style, leading him to be hired by 20th Century Fox to narrate the coming-attractions trailers for Laurel and Hardy movies.

 Edwards was the second host of the NBC radio children's talent show The Horn and Hardart Children's Hour.
-He appeared in a few films, including Radio Stars On Parade with the comedy team of Wally Brown and Alan Carney, and I'll Cry Tomorrow with Susan Hayward.
+He appeared in a few films, including Radio Stars On Parade, with the comedy team of Wally Brown and Alan Carney, and I'll Cry Tomorrow with Susan Hayward.